Jump to Recipe

 Add a variety of lightly blanched vegetables to your fondue spread to make it more balanced and fresh.
 You can choose broccoli florets, cauliflower, or asparagus spears, all of which go well with the rich cheese.
 You could add cherry tomatoes or sliced bell peppers to your platter to give it some color and sweetness.

 Curried meats, like chorizo, prosciutto, or salami, go well with the creamy fondue because they are savory and salty.
 Cut them into thin slices and arrange them in a neat way on your serving board.
+Their bold flavors complement the rich, velvety texture of the melted cheese, creating a perfectly balanced bite.
+For a complete dining experience, consider finishing your meal with a decadent dessert, such as a sticky toffee pudding recipe, to leave a lasting impression on your guests.
+The sweetness of the dessert provides a delightful contrast to the savory notes of the fondue and meats.

 Unexpectedly, you can also use fruit to dip items in fondue.
 Apples or pears that are tart, crisp, or lightly sweet go well with cheese because they are more refreshing.